Canhui/fabric-dbench/README.md

 #### 9.2.
-Throughput and Latency of 1-Byte Transactions with Endorsing Policy "OR"
+Throughput and Latency of 1-Byte Transactions with Endorsing Policy "OR-10"

 All traffics go to all orderer nodes in balance, see "step5_6.sh"